 Throughout the year, we host community meetings to seek input across Tennessee.
 The results of these sessions are incorporated into the Sustainability Agenda and Sustainable Tennessee Priorities documents.
 Any time you would like to add your views, priorities, ideas into these working documents, please share your suggestions on our Sustainable Tennessee Facebook page — our 24/7 public forum for sharing.

 *** Get Involved: Review 2016 Priorities identified by 40+ Stakeholders at August 2015 Policy & Practice Meeting ***

-Tennessee Environmental Council helped launch the Sustainable Tennessee coalition in 2007, with the goal of developing a statewide Sustainability Agenda which includes the input of a broad group including citizens, conservation groups, environmental policy experts, elected officials, and representatives of private businesses, industry, educational institutions and more (over 750 participants and 250 organizations statewide since 2007 have contributed).
-The coalition focuses on priority issues related to land, air, water, energy and transportation.
-For 2013 these priorities include energy efficiency, mountaintop removal coal mining, recycling & composting, and fracking in Tennessee.
+Tennessee Environmental Council helped launch the Sustainable Tennessee coalition in 2007, with the goal of developing a statewide Sustainability Agenda which includes the input of a broad group including citizens, conservation groups, environmental policy experts, elected officials, and representatives of private businesses, industry, educational institutions and more (over 1,000 participants and 250 organizations statewide since 2007 have contributed).
+The coalition focuses on priority issues related to land, air, water, energy, transportation and food.

 Sustainable Tennessee Agenda